Appboy/DemoForConnectedContentAPI/README.md

 1. `git push heroku develop:master`
 2. Run `python manage.py seed_data` from a Heroku console
 2. Visit your application, confirm it works

+Our second test:

+- 5 minutes of about 2000 requests per minute == 10k requests
+- We set up a page now, so we should be getting all 200s
+- Average response time of about 47ms, max around 150ms

+Great!
+We're probably hitting the table cache every time in the database, so we have some options for pushing our system:

+- We could add more concurrent requests
+- We could add way more seed data so that everything isn't cached in the database

+Let's add more requests.

+Our third test:

+- 5 minutes of about 9k requests per minute = 45k requests
+- Average response of 14 seconds

+We have a couple ways we could scale out now:

+- We could add additional dynos
+- We could change our server application

+We're going to do the second thing:

+Gunicorn, with naive settings, is going to use a pool of workers and doesn't handle concurrent requests very well.
+Let's install gevent and tell our server process to use greenlets instead of synchronous workers.

+Now let's deploy this change to Heroku:

+1. `git push heroku develop:master`
+2. Visit your application, confirm it works